Java (software platform): Java SE

+Jakarta EE

 Java virtual machine

 The heart of the Java platform is the "virtual machine" that executes Java bytecode programs.
 This bytecode is the same no matter what hardware or operating system the program is running under.
 However, new versions, such as for Java 10 (and earlier), have made small changes, meaning the bytecode is in general only forward compatible.
 There is a JIT (Just In Time) compiler within the Java Virtual Machine, or JVM.
 The JIT compiler translates the Java bytecode into native processor instructions at run-time and caches the native code in memory during execution.

 The use of bytecode as an intermediate language permits Java programs to run on any platform that has a virtual machine available.
 The use of a JIT compiler means that Java applications, after a short delay during loading and once they have "warmed up" by being all or mostly JIT-compiled, tend to run about as fast as native programs.

 Since JRE version 1.2, Sun's JVM implementation has included a just-in-time compiler instead of an interpreter.

 Although Java programs are cross-platform or platform independent, the code of the Java Virtual Machines (JVM) that execute these programs is not.
 Every supported operating platform has its own JVM.